-A plural number of sensors of smart building facilities can connect to form a local RF communication network to go online.
-Their unique indexed RF IDs are explicitly bound to the data source of their indoor spatial locations, including the civic address, floor level, and room number in Geo-Coordinates, as well as the name of the Points of Interest on the same floor of the space in proximity.
+A plural number of sensors of smart building facilities, including LED lighting, can connect to form a local radio frequency communication network to go online.
+Their unique indexed radio frequency IDs are explicitly bound to the data source of their indoor spatial locations, including the civic address, floor level, and room number in Geo-Coordinates, as well as the name of the Points of Interest on the same floor of the space in proximity.

 These address references for emergency location purposes are stored in the local network server and the cloud server to form an Emergency Address Database.

-The smart building sensors can interact with the caller’s equipment by RF frequency protocol to position the callers in response to his 911 call by relaying the caller equipment’s data together with its referencing data to the local and cloud servers to compute the caller’s indoor location.
-Thees sensors can also be activated to alert critical detection, including occupants’ movements in response to the 911 call and other emergency events such as fire evacuation.
-The movement detection and the caller location are sent to the duty warden/incident support person, preferably the emergency call center as well.
-Therefore, such a mechanism empowers the support person with real-time information to verify the incident, saving the despatcher the golden time form routing the call to confirm the inaccurate location of an incident.
+The smart building sensors can interact with the caller’s equipment by RF frequency protocol to position the callers in response to his 911 call by relaying the caller equipment’s data and referencing data to the local and cloud servers to compute the caller’s indoor location.
+These sensors can also be activated to alert critical detection, including occupants’ movements in response to the 911 call and other emergency events such as fire evacuation.
+The movement detection and the caller location are sent to the duty warden/incident support person, preferably the emergency call centre as well.
+Therefore, such a mechanism empowers the support person with real-time information to verify the incident, saving the dispatcher the golden time from routing the call to confirm the inaccurate location of an incident.

-The caller’s location data is compiled into an Emergency Incident Data Document (EIDD) compliant to the latest i3 Next Generation 9-1-1 standards and shared by the emergency call center/Public Safety Answering Points dispatchers and the field responders.
+The caller’s location data is compiled into an Emergency Incident Data Document (EIDD) compliant with the latest i3 Next Generation 9-1-1 standards and shared by the emergency call centre/Public Safety Answering Points dispatchers and the field responders.

-Extend the outdoor emergency address to indoors at any time, including in power outages.
+Extend the outdoor emergency address to indoors at any time, including during power outages.

 Emergency Indoor Locations Save Lives™i